UtkarshKekre/Internet-Download-Manager/README.md

 # The DownloadManager Class
 The DownloadManager class isresponsible for creating and running the Download Manager's GUI.
 This class has a main( )method declared, so on execution it will be invoked first.
 The main( ) method instantiates anew DownloadManager class instance and then calls its show( ) method, which causes it to be displayed.
 It extends JFrame and implements Observer.

+# Compiling Download Manager
+Compile DonwloadManager like this<br>
+javac DownloadManager.java DownloadsTableModel.java ProgressRenderer.java Download.java

+# Running Donwload Manager
+Run DownloadManager like this<br>
+javaw DownloadManager<br>

+Thank you!
+I hope you like this project :)